 Smart Youtube is a WordPress Youtube Plugin that allows you to easily insert Youtube videos/playlists in your post, comments and in RSS feed.

-Twitter for WordPress displays yours latest tweets in your WordPress blog.
+Twitter for WordPress displays your latest tweets on your WordPress blog.

 Even Calendar can automate upcoming gigs the band is playing and keep the fans informed.